 Holashtak Dosha begins on Phalgun Ashtami, ends on Rangwali Holi or Dhulandi, the colorful festival of Hindus.
 The inauspicious Holashtak is observed preferably in northern parts of India.

-This year’s Dosha Muhurat 2019 begins on Phalgun Shukla Paksha Ashtami or eighth Tithi of Phalguna Maas and ends on Phalgun Purnima or Holi, falls on Thursday, 14th March and ends on Wednesday, 20th March 2019, according to Hindu Calendar.
+This year’s Dosha Muhurat 2019 begins on Phalgun Shukla Paksha Ashtami or eighth Tithi of Phalguna Maas and ends on Phalgun Purnima or Holi, begins on Tuesday, March 03 and ends on Monday, March 09, 2020, according to Hindu Calendar.

 Holika Dahan Muhurat 2019